 - Chai Tea Latte

 Yes, and that's one of the best things about them.
 We don't often make chocolate treats in our house, as we eat them too quickly.
 But these can be kept in the freezer, so they aren't staring at your from the kitchen counter.
-They would keep in the freezer for a couple of weeks no problem.
+They would keep in the freezer for a couple of weeks.

 This recipe makes 24 slices.
 You could have bigger slices, and less portions, but we think that portion control is key with these, as they are quite indulgent.